I have partnered with Maytag® to sponsor this post, but all thoughts and opinions are my own.

 I decided to use thin plywood known as “underlayment” for my ceiling planks.
 I used six 4×8 sheets for this project.

-The 4×8 sheets were ripped in half, and then half again to make them easier to manage.
+To begin, the 4×8 sheets were ripped in half, and then half again to make them easier to manage.
 The planks are around 6” wide.

 The planks were stored in the garage until I could find the time to paint them.